elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-base-case-function-in-both-strong-and-normal-induction.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the role of the base case in strong and normal induction, detailing how it establishes the foundational truth for the inductive process and differentiates between single and multiple base cases in each method.
+    This content explains the role of the base case in both strong and normal induction, highlighting its importance in establishing the truth of a proposition.
   page_keywords: >-
-    base case, strong induction, normal induction, mathematical induction, inductive hypothesis, inductive step, proof, integers, starting point, validity, proposition, induction process
+    base case, strong induction, normal induction, inductive hypothesis, inductive step, integers, proposition, proof, mathematical induction
 author: QuickTakes
 question: >-
     How does the base case function in both strong and normal induction?